Bahnhofstr. 29

 94032 Passau

-A cycling tour for explorers and connoisseurs
+A cycle tour for explorers and connoisseurs

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.